stilvoid/deck/docs/deck_text.md

 ### Options

 ```
   -h, --help     help for text
+  -i, --invert   Invert the text (black on white)
 ```

 ### SEE ALSO